 A Quick Summary of Variables to Make Your Decision the Right One

-It was an easy decision to work with the 1:Many deployment model, however moving on to the number of headsets to purchase meant diving into key variables.
-The next step involved laying out contributing variables that will have a direct impact on the amount of HDM’s (head-mounted displays) that would fit perfectly with PwC’s low-budget and geographical circumstances.
+It was an easy decision of PwC’s in choosing to work with the 1:Many deployment model.
+The next step was to calculate the number of headsets to purchase.
+To do so, the team dived into key variables and seeing which will have a direct impact on the amount of HDM’s (head-mounted displays) that would fit perfectly with PwC’s low-budget and limited spacing.

 PwC’s final calculation looked like this: one headset per training location, times the number of locations per city, times the number of spares.
 In total this amounted to 57.6 headsets, however the team decided to purchase an extra 15 more, just to be safe.

-One last fact, PwC bought to the surface is that the greater the number of headsets an organisation needs, comes with it the responsibility of creating a secure management system.
-There are management tasks such as maintaining software patches and making sure users do not install the unauthorised applications, that are common responsibilities for MNC’s that use VR for training purposes.
+Be aware, the greater the number of headsets an organisation needs, comes a responsibility of creating a secure management system.
+There are management tasks such as maintaining software patches and making sure users do not install unauthorised applications, that are common responsibilities for MNC’s that use VR for training purposes.
 As PwC is spread geographically across the US, VR has to be purchased and installed as part of the company enterprise.
 Where as, the smaller the purchase, the more likely VR is able to be managed manually.
 In saying this, every third part company is different and some may offer standalone solutions.
-It is important to research into levels of management manufactures and third parties have available.
+It is important to first research into levels of management that manufactures and third parties have available.